Can't Hold Us: Music video

 Macklemore premiered the music video for "Can't Hold Us" on April 17, 2013.
 The video was directed by Ryan Lewis, Jason Koenig and Jon Jon Augustavo, and shooting took place for 17 days, on 2 continents and 16 different shoots, ranging from the Pacific Northwest to Southern California to New Zealand at Cathedral Cove where scenes for The Chronicles of Narnia: Prince Caspian were also shot.
 Several prominent parts were filmed on the tall ship Lady Washington.

 The video won two MTV Video Music Awards for Best Hip-Hop Video and Director of Photography Jason Koenig, and Mego Lin won Best Cinematography, the video was nominated for Best Direction and Best Editing Nomination to Jason Koenig and Ryan Lewis.
 It also was placed at No. 12 on BET Notarized Top 100 in 2013.
 It was nominated for Best Music Video at the 2014 Grammy Awards.
 It reached 1 billion views in December 2022.

-Usage in the media
+Usage in media

-In May 2012, the song was re-released and featured in an International TV commercial for Miller Genuine Draft, created by the advertising agency me&lewis ideas.
-In early 2013, the song was used in a U.S. television commercial for Microsoft's Outlook.com webmail service.
-The song was also used in the background of ESPN's College GameDay commercials, the March 2013 premiere episode of MTV's The Real World: Portland, in commercials for the movie R.I.P.D. and in the trailer for the film Grudge Match.
-It is featured on the soundtrack for the 2013 film on Steve Jobs titled Jobs and the American basketball video game NBA 2K14.
-The song is featured on the Ubisoft dance game Just Dance 2014 as downloadable content.
-On July 2, 2013, mash-up artist DJ Earworm released a summer mash-up, incorporating "Can't Hold Us" with 10 other songs that became popular in summer 2013.
-In late 2013, the chorus from the song was used in an ad campaign for the opening of the Graton Resort & Casino in Northern California.
-The song was also used in YouTube's Rewind video for 2013.
-The song's segment in the video featured YouTube personalities including The Slow Mo Guys, Smosh, KassemG, CorridorDigital, Jimmy Kimmel, Freddie Wong, and Macklemore himself accompanied by Grover from Sesame Street.

-The song was also used in WWE Raws 2012 Slammy Awards for the Match of the Year nominations.

-The song was used in a 2012 video by FaZeClan titled "FaZe ILLCAMS – Episode 37".